ronpattern/yoga-slim-7i-pro-linux/README.md

 ## Fix screen refresh issue

 **Symptoms :** Screen flickering.
-The display refresh does not seem to be synchronized.
-In my case.
-KDE crash after a few seconds.
+The display does not seem to be well synchronized.
+In my case, KDE crash after a few seconds.

 **Solution :** Add the following kernel paprameter:

 `i915.enable_psr=0`

-## Fix internal keyboard issue
+## Fix internal keyboard detection issue

 **Symptoms :** The laptop keyboard is unresponsive on boot.
 The keyboard is not detected immediately, it works sometimes after a long period of time.

 **Solution :** Add the following parameters to the kernel :

 `i8042.direct i8042.dumbkbd`

+## Fix black screen on resume issue ( KDE only )

+**Symptoms :** Resume from suspend / hibernate works properly.
+But when the computer is not in a sleeping state and the screen is turned off, the screen stays black on resume.

+**Solution :** Add the following parameter to the kernel :

+`acpi_backlight=vendor`